InnovateForVegas/.github/CONTRIBUTING.md

 While each project, each repository, and each team or group of contributors working on any of these may adopt their own Best Practices by experience, practicality, consensus, etc, it is usually best to make a choice and follow through with it, and to inform newcomers of these practices.

-By default, Innovate for Vegas Projects should follow [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) practices and methodologies.
-There are countless documents, tutorials, demonstrations, and examples in written, audio, and video form, and you yourself likely know someone who is an advocate of TDD.
-You may also know someone who is most definitely not an advocate of TDD.
+By default, software and other entities to the extent his is applicable, will follow [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) practices and methodologies.
+There are countless documents, tutorials, demonstrations, and examples in written, audio, and video form.

-If TDD is not for you, the bare minimum **requirement** is that test code be available, that test code is run and passes before code is committed to a repository (on any branch), and that these tests be executable in any automated or manual integration and deployment scheme, and that these tests pass.

-If a test fails in an automated or manual integration and deployment pipeline or workflow, **resolving the test failure is the highest priority**.
+The bare minimum **requirement** is that tests be available to verify and validate an entity.
+While this is typically a software best practice, testing, verifying, and validating any entity, and any changes to entities over time, should be a primary concern and enabled through the design and inclusion of tests to accomplish these.

 ### GitFlow vs GitHubFlow vs CI/CD